 -

-Temporary Gains, Permanent Losses: My own experience with Black Hat SEO taught me a valuable lesson—while the traffic gains were exciting, they were fleeting.
-In the long run, Black Hat SEO can set you back months, if not years.
-Recovering from penalties is tough and time-consuming, and rebuilding trust with search engines is even harder.
+Temporary Gains, Permanent Losses: I have learned through my experience with Black Hat SEO that while the glory of a traffic bump was exhilarating, it was ephemeral.
+Black Hat SEO can set you back months, if not years.
+Getting out of penalties is difficult and often long, while earning back the trust of the search engines is probably harder.

 -